UIMA project logo

 Over time, the update site ends up containing various Eclipse features and their plugins, at different "versions".
 It uses the (evolving) Eclipse standard mechanisms to install whatever version a user might require.

-Because of this, the update site itself keeps "older" versions.
+Because of this, the update site itself may keep some of the "older" versions.
 Every time a new release is made which includes one or more new versions of some Eclipse features/plugins, the new artifacts are added to the set of existing (and perhaps, older versions of) feature and plugins.

 P2